In the News

 Read the original research article here.

-Karin Rogers_UNCAA recent interview in Mountain Xpress puts a spotlight on NEMAC, a long-time research cooperator with the Threat Center.
+A recent interview in Mountain Xpress puts a spotlight on NEMAC, a long-time research cooperator with the Threat Center.
 Interim director Karin Rogers discusses various NEMAC projects and their vital role as environmental research communicators to decision-makers and the wider public.
 "At NEMAC we are interested in helping people make data-informed decisions about environmental change and resilience," Rogers says.

 "The idea is to be that translator between science producers and science users.
-These decision-makers can vary from local municipalities, like the City of Asheville, who are interested in interpreting and understanding trends in climate data and the expected impacts, to forest managers who want to understand how large landscapes are changing from various threats like insects and disease, to UNCA_bannerplanners and the public who want to know about landslide risk in Western North Carolina.
+These decision-makers can vary from local municipalities, like the City of Asheville, who are interested in interpreting and understanding trends in climate data and the expected impacts, to forest managers who want to understand how large landscapes are changing from various threats like insects and disease, to planners and the public who want to know about landslide risk in Western North Carolina.
 Some good examples of this work include Asheville’s climate resilience assessment and the Landslide Map Viewer that we launched with the N.C.
 Geological Survey."
 Read the full Mountain Xpress interview here.

 In 2021, Southern Research Station staff and their collaborators were recognized for outstanding accomplishments, with Threat Center scientists among those receiving awards.
 The Landscape Level Integration and Shared Stewardship team (LLISS), with more than 80 members from the Southern Region and the Southern Research Station, received a Regional Forester's Honor Award.
 The LLISS team includes Stephanie Laseter, Danny Lee, and Lars Pomara at SRS.
 This initiative is helping integrate science and management across the Southern Region.
 The team developed a decision framework to help land managers more effectively use assessment and planning tools, meet shared goals, actively manage landscapes, and align workforce and budget initiatives.
 Pomara also received the Southern Research Station Director's Award for Science Delivery, for his work with LLISS and the Southern Region of the Forest Service.